A-Dying-Pig/cmu-tube/README.md

 We will use **Docker** to provide a consistent environment for development and testing.
 If you don’t already have Docker installed, follow the [official installation guide](https://docs.docker.com/engine/install/).
+For development, we recommend testing on an x86-based Ubuntu machine.

 ### Build the Docker Image
 Run the following command in the project root directory: